timescale/docs/promscale/scale-ha/prometheus-multi-tenancy.md

 </highlight>

 ## Limitations

-The labels API (/api/v1/labels) does not currently respect the `-multi-tenancy-valid-tenants` setting and returns data for all labels across all tenants.
-The main impact you will experience is that when writing PromQL queries in Grafana, matching label names and values across all tenants will be returned by the autocomplete feature.
-Other data like series and samples will only be returned in they belong to the configured tenants.
+Currently, the `labels` API (/api/v1/labels) returns data for all labels across all tenants even if you have configured `-multi-tenancy-valid-tenants`.
+Thus, when writing PromQL queries in Grafana, matching label names and values across all tenants are returned by the autocomplete feature.
+However, other data such as series and samples are returned only if they belong to the configured tenants.

 [This Github issue][labels-issue] tracks resolution for this problem and is currently in our backlog.
 Leave a comment in the issue if you are interested in